Regional Furniture

 • Dressers in the West Country, Gabriel Olive

-• A Study of the Edinburgh Furnishing Trade taken from Contemporary Press Notices, 1708-1790, Sebastian Pryke
+• A Study of the Edinburgh Furnising Trade taken from Contemporary Press Notices, 1708-1790, Sebastian Pryke

 • Owen Fitzpatrick, a Birkenhead Cabinet Maker 'In Ordinary', John Boram